Guy Gibson: Analysis and theories of the crash

 If Gibson left Rheydt at 22:00 then it is estimated he was about 70 miles short of the expected location if the aircraft had been operating normally.
-Therefore, it is possible the aircraft was flying underpowered at the time of the crash.
-This would suggest some sort of damage to the aircraft.
+Therefore, it is possible the aircraft was flying underpowered at the time of the crash, perhaps from some sort of damage.

-Speculation persists that Gibson's Mosquito may have been shot down by German jet fighter ace Kurt Welter.
+Speculation persists that Gibson's Mosquito may have been shot down by German night-fighter ace Kurt Welter.
 On the night of the raid, 19 September 1944, Welter was the only German pilot to have claimed a Mosquito shot down that night, and Gibson's Mosquito the only one lost.
 However, a listing of Luftwaffe claims transcribed from the original microfilms shows that Welter's claim was on the night of 18/19 September, and was north of Wittenberg, in the area southwest of Berlin, more than 500 km (310 miles) from Steenbergen.
 Welter claimed his Mosquito at 23:05 hours near Gütersloh, and recent research indicates that it was actually an intruder Mosquito FB.VI PZ177 of No. 23 Squadron.
 The crew, Flying Officer K. Eastwood and navigator Flight Lieutenant G.G.
 Rogers, were both killed.

 Gibson was possibly not where others might have expected him to be.
 During the briefing for the raid, he was advised to use an exit route that would put him over France.
 However, he disagreed and insisted he would return by the shortest route at low level.